 Helicobacter Pylori is a bacterial infection found in the digestive tract.
 It attacks the lining of the stomach, destroys tissue, causes inflammation, and is implicated in disorders of the upper GI tract.
 This spiral-shaped organism is responsible for up to 80% of stomach and duodenal ulcers, and is a risk factor for stomach cancer.

 Studies show that DGL may kill H. Pylori.
 By positively affecting the mucous membranes in the stomach, a protective barrier is formed against this common bacteria.
-Antibiotics are, typically, the course of action to treat this infection.
-Unfortunately, new strains of the bacteria may be antibiotic-resistant.
+Antibiotics are typically the primary course of action to treat the infection.
+Unfortunately, new strains of the bacteria may become antibiotic-resistant.
 This is where DGL comes in.

 DGL is a safe, natural, and versatile supplement used medicinally to treat many conditions of the GI tract.
 It has properties that promote healing of inflamed tissues, and some studies show it to be as effective as prescription medications like Zantac and Tagamet.